 Please go to http://www.admissions.iastate.edu/cbe/clep.php for minimum score requirements at Iowa State University.

 Q: How long is the test?

 A: The CLEP exams are 90 minutes with multiple-choice questions to be answered; however, some exams do have fill-ins.
-The French and Spanish exams consist of reading and listening skills, and include three separately timed sections.
+The French, German and Spanish exams consist of reading and listening skills, and include three separately timed sections.
 Your total score on the language examinations determines whether credit for two to four semesters is awarded.
-The Macro/Micro Economics departmental exams are paper/pencil format and each consists of 100 multiple-choice questions to be answered in 90 minutes.
-You may use a calculator.

-Q: How do I know if the CLEP or departmental test-out credits will be accepted in my major?
+Q: How do I know if the CLEP credit will be accepted in my major?

 A: Almost all programs at Iowa State accept CLEP credit for Psych 101, Soc 134 or Pol Sci 215.
 Other CLEP and departmental test-out credits, such as Financial Accounting and Economics, are more specialized and may not be accepted as readily.
 Only an academic advisor can say with certainty.
 Talk with your advisor and refer to the on-line Iowa State University catalog at http://catalog.iastate.edu/ before you register for the tests.

 Q: What about the CLEP Humanities, Natural Sciences and Social Sciences?
 Will those credits be accepted in my

 A: These credits can be used as electives in all colleges except Engineering, and they’ll meet general course requirements in all colleges except Engineering and Liberal Arts and Sciences.
 Please check with your department before registering for the examinations.